Multifamily technology refers to the software platforms and digital tools used to manage, operate, and scale properties across the United States.

 As portfolios grow in size and complexity, manual workflows and disconnected systems become operational liabilities.
-Multifamily technology provides the infrastructure needed to manage leasing, property operations, financial reporting, and resident engagement at scale.
+Technology provides the infrastructure needed to manage leasing, property operations, financial reporting, and resident engagement at scale.

-Today, multifamily technology is no longer optional, it’s a core requirement for competitive operators.
+Today, technology is no longer optional, it’s a core requirement for competitive operators.

 Historically, multifamily property management relied on: